 I study the political sociology of international development and globalization, and most of my research examines the effects of transnational processes and actors on things like foreign aid policies/programs or women's political representation in the developing world.

-Within this context, my ongoing research looks at: (1) the expansion of the global foreign aid network and its role in the diffusion of world cultural norms and models; (2) the securitization of aid; (3) Canadian foreign aid policy; and (4) the causes and effects of women's political representation in low- and middle-income countries.
+Within this context, my ongoing research looks at: (1) the expansion of the global foreign aid network and its role in the diffusion of world cultural norms and models; (2) Canadian foreign aid policy; and (3) the causes and effects of women's political representation in low- and middle-income countries.

 The Globalization of Aid

 Liam Swiss.
 2018.
 The Globalization of Foreign Aid: Developing Consensus London: Routledge.